-If you’re a betrayed partner, especially if your significant other is sex, porn, or substance addicted, you’ve probably had someone suggest that you read up on codependency and that you start attending Codependents Anonymous.
+If you’re a betrayed partner, especially if your significant other is sex, porn, or substance addicted, you’ve probably had someone suggest that you read up on codependency and that you start attending Codependents Anonymous meetings.

 We think that’s a load of you-know-what.
 We think it’s not possible to love too much.
 We think it’s crazy to suggest to you that you walk away from a loved one when they’re struggling and finally trying to do something about it.

 But what’s the alternative, you ask?
-Well, we have an answer, courtesy of Dr. Robert Weiss, and that answer is prodependence.
+Well, we have an answer, courtesy of our Chief Clinical Officer Dr. Robert Weiss, and that answer is prodependence.

 Prodependence is a new concept in addiction healthcare, intended to improve how therapists treat loved ones of addicts and other troubled people.
 With its attachment-positive focus, prodependence pushes aside the flaws of codependency, which generally leave loved ones of cheaters and addicts feeling confused and misunderstood rather than supported and validated.
 In short, prodependence chooses to celebrate and value your desire stay connected no matter what, while providing you with a skillset to do so in the healthiest possible way.